Mod-two cohomology rings of alternating groups: Abstract

 \section{Abstract}

-We calculate the mod-two cohomology of all alternating groups together, with both cup and transfer product structures, which in particular determines the additive structure and ring structure of the cohomology of individual groups.
+We calculate the direct sum of the mod-two cohomology of all alternating groups, with both cup and transfer product structures, which in particular determines the additive structure and ring structure of the cohomology of individual groups.
 We show that there are no nilpotent elements in the cohomology rings of individual alternating groups.
 We calculate the action of the Steenrod algebra and discuss individual component rings.
-A range of techniques is needed, including new techniques of an almost Hopf ring structure associated to the embeddings of products of alternating groups and Fox-Neuwirth resolutions as well as existing techniques such as the Gysin sequence relating the cohomology of alternating groups to that of symmetric groups and restriction to elementary abelian subgroups.
+A range of techniques are developed, including an almost Hopf ring structure associated to the embeddings of products of alternating groups and Fox-Neuwirth resolutions, which are new techniques.
+We also extend understanding of the Gysin sequence relating the cohomology of alternating groups to that of symmetric groups and calculation of restriction to elementary abelian subgroups.

 \subjclass{20J06, 20B30}